Enhancing Test Time Adaptation with Few-shot Guidance: Introduction

 ~~\textit{3) Data reliance:} The success of TTA methods heavily relies on the availability and quality of unlabeled mini-batch data from the target domain.
 This reliance presents a challenge, as the adaptation process is directly influenced by the representativeness, quantity, and quality of the available unlabeled data.
 In scenarios where high-quality, relevant unlabeled data is scarce or not fully representative of the entire target domain, TTA methods may face difficulties in achieving optimal performance, highlighting a major limitation in their application across various real-world settings.

-The fundamental reason for these challenges lies in the blind exploration of the target domain without any supervisory signal under domain shift.
-In practical scenarios, however, it is often feasible to obtain a small number of labeled target samples with minimal annotation cost.
-For instance, a few representative examples can be labeled offline before deployment by domain experts or system users.
-This leads us to ask: \textbf{\textit{If given limited supervisory information from the target domain, could the adaptation performance be improved?}}
+The fundamental difficulty of fully unsupervised test-time adaptation is that the model must adjust to distribution shifts while blindly exploring the target domain without any reliable supervisory signal.
+This often results in unstable updates, making such methods difficult to deploy in real applications where robustness is essential.
+In many practical systems, it is both feasible and common to obtain a few labeled target samples before deployment, as domain experts or users can annotate representative examples during system setup.
+Even such minimal supervision can provide meaningful guidance during the initial stage of adaptation.
+This naturally leads to the question: \textbf{\textit{If given limited supervisory information from the target domain, could the adaptation performance be improved?}}

 To answer this question, we test the one-shot situation, as shown in Figure~\ref{fig:one-shot}.
 Specifically, we use one sample per class to fine-tune the source model with cross-entropy loss.
 We find that the performance is easily improved compared to TENT, which shows that little supervision information can be more effective than a large amount of unsupervised information.